aarati0122/Launch_wordpress_With_AWS_RDS/docs/create_mysql_RDS.md

 ![selectversion](https://user-images.githubusercontent.com/60148173/120689425-b76c6a80-c4c1-11eb-8688-2235a7bde966.PNG)

-- In the Settings section, enter wordpress as your DB instance identifier you can give any name for your DB instance.
+- In the Settings section, enter wordpressdb as your DB instance identifier you can give any name for your DB instance.
 Then specify the master username and password for your database.
 Choose a strong, secure password to help protect your database.
 Store the username and password for safekeeping as you will need it in a later module.

 ![settingdb](https://user-images.githubusercontent.com/60148173/120689992-56916200-c4c2-11eb-80ef-82017c711806.PNG)